PuneetGopinath/IRCbot/.github/CONTRIBUTING.md

 ## Pull request

-If you have changes in the source code, make sure to run `pycodestyle src/ircbot.py` and solve errors in it.
+If you have changes in the source code, make sure to run `pycodestyle bkircbot/ircbot.py` and solve errors in it.
-If you didn't install pycodestyle, just run `pip install pycodestyle`
+If you did not already install `pycodestyle`, just run `pip install pycodestyle`

 Steps to submit a pr: